“YOU SHOULDN’T BE HERE,” Huan heard a familiar booming voice behind him.

 “So you’ve known Buddy and Fonsy long ago?” asked the Chief.

 “Yes, Chief,” Huan replied as he turned back to face Gen. Quitano.
-“Fonsy, Buddy, me, plus two others… we’re all friends back in senior high school…” Huan paused for a moment, and he continued, “However, I’m the only one in the gang who went with the GOOD side of the law.”
+“Fonsy, Buddy, me, plus two others… we’re all friends back in senior high school…” Huan paused for a moment, and he continued, “But, I’m the only one in the gang who went with the GOOD side of the law.”

 “I see,” the Chief nodded.
 “So you’ve known Rosanna, too?”